mawni/Cribbage/README.md

 # Cribbage

-A project to for a Java card game simulation.
+A project to work on a Java card game simulation.

 ## Description